GustavoContreiras/FeegowChallenge/README.md

       - Click on "Server" -> "Data Import"
       - Select "Import from Self-Contained File"
       - Set the "database.sql" file path
       - Click on "Start Import"
       - Click on the "refresh icon" and check that the "feegow" database was created with the table "schedules"

-    2) Use the command line (if on Windows, you need to set the full directory "xampp/mysql/bin" in "path" on "environment variables"):
+    2) Use the command line*:
       - Execute `mysql -u root` on terminal to login on MariaDB
       - Copy, paste and execute the following commands:
         ```